baedrik/snip721-reference-impl/README.md

 ## BatchBurnNft
 BatchBurnNft is used to burn multiple tokens.
 The message sender may specify a list of tokens to burn in each [Burn](#burn) object, and any `memo` provided will be applied to every token burned in that one `Burn` object.
 The message sender will usually list every token to be burned in one `Burn` object, but if a different `memo` is needed for different tokens being burned, multiple `Burn` objects may be listed.
 Each individual burning of a token will show separately in transaction histories.
 The message sender must have permission to transfer/burn all the tokens listed (either by being the owner or being granted transfer approval).
 A contract may use the [VerifyTransferApproval](#verifyapproval) query to verify that it has permission to transfer/burn all the tokens.
 If the message sender does not have permission to transfer/burn any one of the listed tokens, the entire message will fail (no tokens will be burned) and the error will provide the ID of the first token encountered in which the sender does not have the required permission.

+A [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) non-transferable token can always be burned even if burn functionality has been disabled using the init configuration.
+This is because an owner should always be able to dispose of an unwanted, non-transferable token.

 ##### Request
 ```